ourowndamnself loves the game... 3.31

 tryin' VERY hard to make sure we can keep it together.

-Big Shout Out to Steve L., Craig J. & any other guitar lovers,
+perhaps then, this might be worth looking forward to: Healdsburg Guitar Festival, Aug.
+14th-17th; Big Shout Out to Steve L., Craig J. & any other guitar lovers,

 you got futon rights w/rides to & fro if you wanna make it out here...